bazingayu/OPENGL_3D_BattleZone/README.md

 # BattleZone

-Wrote a simple 3D Game with C++ + OPENGL, showcase my C++ programming skills and OPENGL ability.
+3D Game with C++ + OPENGL, showcase my C++ programming skills and OPENGL ability.
 The code is well designed with OOP.

 ##Features:
 1. Display at least one 3D polygon mesh - you may generate this or load scene/objects from a file;